timjbruce/reinvent_cvra_bootcamp/README.md

 ### Cleanup
 //todo
 Delete the CVRA stack that you deployed.
+Delete the IoT Device Simulator Stack.
+Ensure that S3 buckets, DynamoDB tables, IoT service is clean.

 #### Ideas for Customization and Enhancement
-Hopefully, this Bootcamp was able to show you how to make use of the data collected by a connected vehicle.
-Here are some ideas to make enhancements and improvements from here:
+Hopefully, this Bootcamp was able to show you how to make use of the data collected by a connected vehicle (and ultimately any connected device).
+Here are some ideas for enhancement: to make enhancements and improvements from here:
 * Adjust the IAM role for more granular permissions
-* Develop account linking for the CarGuru skill to read back information for linked VINs
+* Develop account linking for the CarGuru skill to read back information only for linked VINs
 * Create an authenticated API to access the VehicleTripTable (API Gateway, Lambda, Cognito)
-* Enhance CarGuru to grab the latest fuel prices in a certain location
+* Enhance CarGuru to get the latest fuel prices in a certain location